Lux Aeterna – Soundtrack for exercise

 - Write everything you know about the topic.
 Write for 5 minutes without stopping.
 Write sentences, bullet points, words, examples, etc.; anything that comes to mind regarding your topic.

 Just keep writing.
-If you thought runs out, skip a line and start a new thought.
+If your thoughts runs out, skip a line and start a new thought.
 Keep writing.
-Figure out what you know and what you need to research.